matrix-org/synapse/docs/specification.rst

   - Can invite users to a room if the room config key TODO is set to TODO.
 Must have required power level.
   - Outline invite join dance.
 What is it?
 Why is it required?
 How does it work?
   - What does the home server have to do?
+  - TODO: In what circumstances will direct member editing NOT be equivalent to ``/invite``?

 The purpose of inviting users to a room is to notify them that the room exists so they can choose to become a member of that room.
 Some rooms require that all